tildaslashalef/bazinga/README.md

 ⚠️ **Disclaimer:** This is an experimental tool in early alpha stage.
 It's a fun side project intended for exploration and learning the LLMs workflows, not recommended for production environments.
 Use at your own risk.

-Bazinga is a terminal-based agentic coding assistant that brings the power of Large Language Models directly to your development workflow.
-Inspired by Claude Code but with its minimal yet great terminal-based UI, it provides intelligent project analysis, multi-provider LLM support, and a streamlined experience for developers.
+Bazinga is a Claude Code clone written in Go that brings the power of Large Language Models directly to your terminal development workflow.
+This agentic coding assistant provides intelligent project analysis, multi-provider LLM support, and a streamlined experience for developers.
+Fun fact: Claude Code itself was used to write this clone!